vkostyanetsky/RFQ/README.md

  * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
 ```

 Have a look at the last line.
 As you can see, your gateway URL is http://127.0.0.1:5000.
-You can check that whether the gateway works or not; try to access the URL below using a browser:
+You can check whether `the gateway works or not; try to access the URL below using a browser:

 ```
 http://127.0.0.1:5000/Ping